SVJLucas/Physics-Informed-Features-For-Dark-Matter-Morphology/README.md

 * **Plotting of Results**: The module itself comes equipped with functions to facilitate the plotting of results.

-To understand how to use these features, please refer to the Jupyter notebook 'examples.ipynb' in the "Examples" Folder which provides various examples of usage.
+To understand how to use these features, please refer to the Jupyter notebook 'example.ipynb' in the "examples" Folder which provides various examples of usage.

 # Results